cuulee/Weather-deploy-tutorial/README.md

 #Setting up sample app on AWS EB
 Go to the welcome page of AWS ElasticBeanstalk.
 At "Select a platform", choose Node and click "Launch now".
-Setting up environment and sample app will take 3 to 5 minutes.
+Setting up environment and sample app will take 2-3 minutes.
 Sample app will be created with pre-defined default settings.
 You can click "Create new application" and fine-tune settings manually.
 At the end, you will see dashboard of your application: